-^b While all flooding events will be recorded as per DIA requirements, the target is immunity from storm events with an annual exceedance probability (AEP) of more than 2% (1 in 50 year ARI).
+b While all flooding events will be recorded as per DIA requirements, the target is immunity from storm events with an annual exceedance probability (AEP) of more than 2% (1 in 50 year ARI).
 This is consistent with District Plan rules for minimum floor level.

-^c This target expresses per 1000 properties rather than a total, which would have resulted in a target of 15.7 per 1000 properties.
+c This target expresses per 1000 properties rather than a total, which would have resulted in a target of 15.7 per 1000 properties.
+In the 2017-18 Annual Plan this was expressed as per 400 properties across the District.